 It also really wants you to look at Rei Ayanami, Gendo’s dead-wife-clone-plaything in her underwear.
 Naked in bandages.
 Floating in suspension.
 However it can force us.

-A quick personal anecdote: Back in 1999, when my anime obsession was beginning to peek and Evangelion was on the top of that list, a friend of mine told me he had an Eva video game for the original Playstation for me to check out.
+A quick personal anecdote: Back in 1999, when my anime obsession was beginning to peak and Evangelion was on the top of that list, a friend of mine told me he had an Eva video game for the original Playstation for me to check out.
 Sure, it was in Japanese- but I didn’t care because I was about to see some robots.
 No, not robots.
 Evan-freakin’-gelion.
 He brought over the game, booted up his Shark system to play Japanese games…

 And this pile of Dating Sim nonsense started up.